 - 21.1 The Employer agrees to pay into operative welfare, pension and/or other such plans, the amounts specified by the Union and identified in the wage schedule(s) attached hereto.
-Payment to the above noted funds shall be based on each hour paid unless otherwise noted. - 21.2 Wage schedule, dues, and remittance changes are to be provided in writing to the Employer on October 1st of each calendar year.
-The effective date of such changed wage schedules, dues, and remittances shall be the date of issuance.
-All remittances will be in cents per hourpaid. - 21.3 The Employer agrees to deduct from the Total Wage Package and pay into an operating Training Trust Fund an amount of money per hour to be determined by the Union for all hours earned.
-Such training amounts will be set forth in the wage schedules attached to this Collective Agreement. - 21.4 The Union agrees to supply the Employer with administrative material and information regarding the Funds identified in this Section.
+Payment to the above-noted funds shall be based on each hour paid unless otherwise noted. - 21.2 Wage schedule, dues and remittance changes are to be provided in writing to the employer on October 1st of each calendar year.
+The effective date of such changed wage schedules, dues and remittances shall be the date of issuance.
+All remittances will be in cents per hour paid. - 21.3 The Union agrees to supply the Employer with administrative material and information regarding the Funds identified in this Section. - 21.4 The trustees of the employee benefit plans referred to in this collective agreement shall promptly notify the Union of the failure of the Employer to pay any employee benefit contributions required to be made under this collective agreement and which are owed under the said plans in order that the program administrator of the Employee Wage Protection Plan may deem that there has been an assignment of compensation under the said program in compliance with the regulation to the Employment Standards Amendment Act, 1991 in relation to the Employee Wage Protection Program. - 21.5 Wage schedule, dues and remittance changes are to be provided in writing to Bruce Power LP and changes shall only take place during the months of April and November of each calendar year.
+Notification of any such change will be given to the Employer at least three (3) weeks prior to the effective date of implementation.
+The effective date of such changed wage schedules, dues and remittances shall be the date of issuance. - 21.6 The employer agrees to deduct from the Total Wage Package and pay into an operating Training Trust Plan, an amount of money per hour to be determined by the Union for all hours earned.
+Such training amounts will be set forth in the wage schedules attached to this collective agreement.